szymongrzybowski/statistics-with-python/README.md

 The second part contains codes that use the Numpy library.

-The codes for the first part are borrowed from the book Data Science from Scratch by Joel Grus.
+The codes for the first part are borrowed from the book "Data Science from Scratch" by Joel Grus.

 Python version: 3.8.1